British Values and the Prevention of Radicalisation

 - Children are supported in making good choices from a very young age, so they understand the impact and consequences of their actions on others.

 In addition to this, as part of Wood End Park Academy’s ongoing dedication to their safeguarding and child protection duties we are fully behind the government's Prevent Strategy.
-Our Principal, Ms Johra has all received WRAP (workshop to raise awareness on preventing radicalisation) training sessions from Thames Valley police on what Prevent is about and how to deal with any issues they may see inside or outside school.
+Our Principal, Ms Johra has received WRAP (workshop to raise awareness on preventing radicalisation) training sessions from Thames Valley police to deliver to staff regarding what Prevent is about and how to deal with any issues they may see inside or outside school.
+All staff have completed 'raising awareness of Prevent' on the Government Website with members of the safeguarding team completing all three levels.

 THE ROLE OF THE CURRICULUM

-Our curriculum promotes respect, tolerance and diversity.
+Our curriculum promotes respect, tolerance and diversity through its inclusion of GRADES.
+GRADES refers to information given on figures of different: gender, relationships, ages, disability (including neurodiversity), ethnicity and sexuality.
 Children are encouraged to express themselves through discussions, debates and consultations.
 The RE (Religious Education), PSHE (Personal, Social and Health Education) and SMSC (Spiritual, Moral, Social and Cultural) provision is embedded across the curriculum and displays throughout the school, and underpins our ethos.
 Children learn about all major faiths and visit places of worship wherever possible.
 They are also taught about how to stay safe when using the internet through E-safety taught in Computing throughout the year.

 Although serious incidents involving radicalisation have not occurred at Wood End Park to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the region in which we teach.
-Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the Child Protection/ Safeguarding Lead Teachers.
+Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the Safeguarding Team.